felixlu/awesome-stars/topics.md

 ## agent-skills

-- [cathrynlavery/diagram-design](https://github.com/cathrynlavery/diagram-design) - 38 editorial diagram types for Claude Code, Codex, and Pi.
+- [cathrynlavery/diagram-design](https://github.com/cathrynlavery/diagram-design) - Editorial diagram design for Claude Code, Codex, and Pi.
 Self-contained HTML + SVG.
 No shadows.
 No Mermaid slop.
 - [ComposioHQ/awesome-claude-skills](https://github.com/ComposioHQ/awesome-claude-skills) - A curated list of awesome Claude Skills, resources, and tools for customizing Claude AI workflows
 - [skill-desktop/skill-desktop](https://github.com/skill-desktop/skill-desktop) - Manage, organize, and distribute your AI agent skills like a pro.
 - [DietrichGebert/ponytail](https://github.com/DietrichGebert/ponytail) - Makes your AI agent think like the laziest senior dev in the room.
 The best code is the code you never wrote.